fluidex/fluidex.github.io/src/posts_cn/zkrollup-intro1.md

 // preprocessing only runs once for every 'some_function'
 // we deliberately ignore 'setup' here to make it easier for understanding
-// for a more precise and detailed description, you can have a look at the references at the bottom of this article const preprocess_result = zksnark_preprocess(some_function) const verification_key = preprocess_result.verification_key;
+// for a more precise and detailed description, you can have a look at the references at the end of this article const preprocess_result = zksnark_preprocess(some_function) const verification_key = preprocess_result.verification_key;
 const proving_key = preprocess_result.proving_key;